Current Projects: GME

 - Further events

-I've been successful in my application for a grant to run an ASN in GME event during Seachdain na Gàidhlig 2025.
-The event will take place on Saturday 1st March 2025.
+https://www.emmabolger.co.uk/2025/07/additional-support-needs-asn-in-gme.htmlThis work has been widely supported, including a grant to run an ASN in GME event during Seachdain na Gàidhlig 2025.

 Comments